We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 Over time, symptoms of dementia with Lewy bodies increase and get worse.
 This is generally over a period of several years.
 In the later stages of DLB, many people have problems with speech and swallowing, leading to chest infections or risk of choking.

-Key Differences Between Alzheimer's Disease & Lewy Body Dementia
+What are the differences between Alzheimer's Disease & Lewy Body Dementia

 Dementia with Lewy bodies and Alzheimer’s disease are different types of dementia, despite having some overlapping symptoms.
-Some patients with DLB are misdiagnosed with Alzheimer’s disease, resulting in in-effective treatment plans and the possibility of taking prescription medication that isn’t suitable.
+Some patients with DLB are misdiagnosed with Alzheimer’s disease, resulting in ineffective treatment plans and the possibility of taking prescription medication that isn’t suitable.

 Understanding the type of dementia you or someone you care for is experiencing is vital if you are to learn how to deal with the symptoms.
 Some of the more distinct differences include:

-• Movement symptoms are more likely to be an important cause of disability early in Lewy body dementia than in Alzheimer’s, although Alzheimer’s can cause problems with walking and balance as it progresses through the stages.
+Movement symptoms are more likely to be an important cause of disability early in Lewy body dementia than in Alzheimer’s, although Alzheimer’s can cause problems with walking and balance as it progresses through the stages.

-• Hallucinations, delusions and confusion with familiar people are significantly more frequent in early-stage Lewy body dementia than in Alzheimer’s.
+Hallucinations, delusions and confusion with familiar people are significantly more frequent in early-stage Lewy body dementia than in Alzheimer’s.
 Typically, people with DLB will experience hallucinations as one of the first symptoms, whereas people with Alzheimer’s tend to develop hallucinations approximately four years post-diagnosis.

 Lewy Body Dementia Diagnosis